Essential Requirements for Study in Baccalaureate Nursing Programs in Ontario

 Students must be able to learn to use cognitive and information gathering skills to address individual patient/client needs by noticing, reasoning, interpreting, and responding in a safe, caring and appropriate manner.
 This requires problem solving and judgment in order to analyze, integrate, synthesize, and apply information to the patient/client situation or context.
 Students must be able to become familiar with clinical models, theoretical nursing frameworks, and scholarly evidence in order to critically appraise these, and interpret and apply them in a particular patient/client context.

 To succeed in a nursing program, students must have sufficient fine motor skills, physical endurance, physical strength and mobility to learn the clinical skills required to safely care for clients.
+(These abilities could be demonstrated with or without accommodations, as noted in the Context section.)

 - Move within small spaces